marcossilvestrini/learning-lpic-1-102-500/README.md

 Through an IP Address and a Mask, we can identify the network address and the broadcast address, and thus define the range of IPs for the network/subnet.

-The network address is obtained by using a “Logical AND” between the IP address and the mask in their binary formats.
+The network address is obtained by using a "Logical AND" between the IP address and the mask in their binary formats.
 Let’s take the example using IP ***192.168.8.12*** and mask ***255.255.255.192***.

 Converting from decimal to binary format, as we saw earlier, we have: